National Microbiology Laboratory

 The National Microbiology Laboratory (NML) is part of the Public Health Agency of Canada (PHAC), the agency of the Government of Canada that is responsible for public health, health emergency preparedness and response, and infectious and chronic disease control and prevention.

 NML is located in several sites across the country including the Canadian Science Centre for Human and Animal Health (CSCHAH) in Winnipeg, Manitoba.
-NML has a second site in Winnipeg, the Wilt Infectious Disease Research Centre on Logan Avenue which serves as a hub for HIV research and diagnostics in Canada.
+NML has a second site in Winnipeg, the JC Wilt Infectious Disease Research Centre on Logan Avenue which serves as a hub for HIV research and diagnostics in Canada.
 The three other primary sites include locations in Guelph, St. Hyacinthe and Lethbridge.

 The CSCHAH is a biosafety level 4 infectious disease laboratory facility, the only one of its kind in Canada.
 With maximum containment, scientists are able to work with pathogens including Ebola, Marburg and Lassa fever.

 The NML's CSCHAH is also home to the Canadian Food Inspection Agency's National Centre for Foreign Animal Disease, and thus the scientists at the NML share their premises with animal virologists.